 At the beginning of each evaluation cycle, the evaluating supervisor shall develop the current evaluation cycle's performance expectations in the University's online central performance management system (ex.
 PeopleAdmin).
-The Performance Goals, Performance Objectives and Performance Factors shall be reviewed by the evaluating reviewer (supervisor of the evaluating supervisor), then discussed and acknowledged by the employee and by the evaluating supervisor.
-If the evaluating supervisor is a Vice President or the President, no further review is necessary.
+The Performance Goals, Performance Objectives and Performance Factors shall be reviewed by the evaluating reviewer (supervisor of the evaluating supervisor), then discussed and acknowledged by the employee and by the evaluating supervisor is a Vice President or the President, no further review is necessary.